 Development using the native SDK is the best choice if you want to create applications that stand out and take full advantage of the device.
 Choosing native applications also means that you will be working in a powerful development environment.
-You can also count on various tools, utilities, and support from Apple.
+You can also count on various tools, utilities, and IT support from Apple.
 For example, you will get tools for the touch screen interface.

 Tech stack ideas for Android apps